 The movie opens with Superman hunting down some bad guys.
 A boy scout like him is pretty concerned about the ozone layer global warming these days, so he is taking a cab instead of flying.
 Gotta keep that carbon footprint down somehow.
 He’s not just out to nab some bad guys, he’s got one target in mind.
 It’s Lex Luthor.
 I’m assuming.
 He’s not bald, but he’s posh and British so he’s gotta be the bad guy.

-Oh and this interpretation of Batman is Russian.
+Oh and in interpretation Batman is Russian.
 Which makes sense, since most oligarchs are these days.
 And why have a bat cave in a cave when you can have it in your mega-yacht?

 We cut back to the origin story.
 Clark Kent is just a mercenary trying to make an honest buck until he meets a prostitute named Lois Lane at the local mercenary bar.
 They fall in love.
 Clark Kent gets cancer.
 He was probably exposed to some Kryptonite when he was a kid.
 Same thing happened to my dad.